acumos/documentation/docs/user-guides/portal-user-guide.rst

 Acumos Portal - For Modelers
 ============================

-The Acumos Portal is designed to enable Modelers to easily onboard, document, and package their AI models into reusable microservices.
+The Acumos Portal is designed to enable Modelers to easily on-board, document, and package their AI models into reusable microservices.

 A Modeler may test out the Acumos features in a personal